raphaelmar/escph_reading_club/README.md

 CSS has been validated using [W3 CSS validator](http://jigsaw.w3.org/css-validator/validator).
-Javascript code has been validated using[JSHINT](https://jshint.com/) Python code has be validated using [PEP8](http://pep8online.com/)
+Javascript code has been validated using[JSHINT](https://jshint.com/) Python code has be validated using [PEP8](http://pep8online.com/) Lightouse testing returned positive results (all above 90%)

 * Functionalities:

-The following functionalities have been tested and different browsers(Safari, Chrome, Edge, Firefox) and screen sizes (laptop, tablet and mobile): accessing home page, logging in/out, registering, reading, creating, liking updating and deleting reviews.
-They all work.
+The following functionalities have been tested on different browsers(Safari, Chrome, Edge, Firefox) and screen sizes (laptop, tablet and mobile): accessing home page, navigating through all pages of the site using navbars, logging in/out, registering, reading, creating, liking, updating and deleting reviews.
+No problems have been found with any of those functionalities.
 In terms of display, the site is usable on all formats, even though the display of buttons on mobile version is not as pleasing, it remains usable.
 I have not been able to fix this issue at this point for lack of time.

-## Deployment
+## Deployment in heroku

+After creating the app and the MongoDB database.
+In terminal:

+* pip 3 freeze --local > requirements.text
+*echo web: python app.py > Procfile

+In Heroku:
+* create a new app (choose name and region)
+* choose the deployment method = Connect to Github
+* select this repository: raphaelmar/escph_reading_club
+* Click connect
+* in Settings, click reveal config Vars and enter the following: IP, PORT, SECRET KEY, MONGO_URI, MONGODB_Name

+In terminal:
+* Git add/commit/push requirements.txt and Procfile files

+In Heroku:
+* click enable automatic deploys

 ## Credits

-### Contents
 ### Media

+The Wireframes were created using [Balsamiq](https://balsamiq.com/) The 2 images used on the site are by DariuszSankowski and SCY , they were obtained from [Pixabay](https://pixabay.com/)

 ### Acknowledgements

+* The main structure of this site is based on the code provided by Tim Nelson for the Task Manager mini-project presented in the Data centric module of the Full stack Web Developer course form Code Institute.
+* The code for the modal used for the delete functionality is based on [Delete Modal](https://www.w3schools.com/howto/howto_css_delete_modal.asp)

+### Thank you

+* To Everyone at Code Institute for their patience!
+* To the dedicated team of tutors who are always helpful.
+* To my mentor Reuben Ferrante for making time for me outside his timetabled hours.